 What types of care are available?

 What types of services can be used to provide care?

-Can modifications/changes be made to the home or routine to remedy the situation, or is professional help required?
+Can modifications/changes be made to the individual’s routine to remedy the situation?

 Can care be provided in the home, or is the move to a facility a better option?

-What are the financial constraints of providing elder care?
+What are our financial constraints in providing elder care?

-We at Healthy Life Clinic have initiated elderly care services.
-The aim of our geriatric service is to provide health, safety and care solutions to help families manage their older loved ones in the comforts of their own home.
+Healthy Life Clinic has initiated elderly care services for busy adult children, especially those living overseas, who have elderly parents in Sri Lanka.
+This geriatric service aims to provide health, safety and care solutions to help families manage their older loved ones in the comfort of their own home.